runway7/hangar/packing-and-unpacking-in-python.md

 # Packing and Unpacking Arguments in Python

-Ever wondered what the `*args` and `**kwargs` that you keeps seeing in Python functions mean?
+Ever wondered what the `*args` and `**kwargs` that you keep seeing in Python functions mean?
 I certainly did.
 So I did some searching and it turns they're pretty nifty, not to mention useful.

 That `*` and the `**` operators both perform two different, but complementary operations depending on where they're used.
 When used in a method definition, like so: